haierkeys/obsidian-custom-image-auto-uploader/README.md

 * **📱 All Platforms Supported**: Windows, MacOS, Linux, Android, iOS.
 * **🖱️ Easy Operation**: Drag & drop, paste auto-upload.
 * **🌍 Multi-language Support**: Built-in multi-language support.
+* **🗑️ Clean Unlinked Images**: One-click cleanup of local images in the repository that are not linked to any notes.

 ## 🗺️ Roadmap

 We are continuously improving, here are the future development plans:

-- [ ] **Clean Unlinked Images**: One-click cleanup of local images in the repository that are not linked to any notes.
+- [x] **Clean Unlinked Images**: One-click cleanup of local images in the repository that are not linked to any notes.

+> **If you have suggestions for improvement or new ideas, feel free to share them by submitting an issue - we will carefully evaluate and adopt suitable suggestions.**

 ## 🚀 Quick Start